Mathews-Tom/CogniBench/docs/overview.md

   - **Graph Regeneration from Existing Data:** Added functionality to regenerate evaluation graphs directly from existing evaluation data without re-running evaluations.
 Users can select one or more folders containing previous evaluation results (`<BatchName>_final_results.json`) to quickly visualize past results.
   - **Mutually Exclusive Actions:** Implemented a clear UI distinction between "Run Evaluations" and "Recreate Graphs from Existing Data" using a radio button selection.
 This ensures users explicitly choose one action at a time, preventing confusion and unintended operations.
   - **Folder Sorting by Modification Time:** Enhanced folder selection by sorting available folders based on their modification time, displaying the most recently modified folders at the top for improved usability.
+  - **Human-Readable Duration:** The "Total Evaluation Duration" metric in the UI summary is now displayed in a more readable format (e.g., "1 hr, 2 min, 3 s").